 When I was old enough to own my own blade, my parents took me to our local Medieval Faire.
 I instinctively walked past all the shiny chrome plated swords, the daggers bejeweled with glass gems, and the axes made to look like dragon heads.
 There was one tent with only about a dozens blades on display.
 The swords and daggers there were a dull grey with a workman-like luster, the pommel was a simple ball, and the handle was wrapped in brown leather.
 This was the kind of sword you could actually fight with.
 It was real.

 Those other blades were just pieces of metal shaped like a sword.
 Even then I knew the difference between a real weapon and a fake.
 I've brought that appreciation to my own bladesmithing and blacksmithing.
 I've worked hard to understand what goes on when I heat treat my steel.
-I stress test to destruction about one out of every fifteen of my blades just to see how hard I can push them.
+I stress test to destruction a blade I make once a year.

 I make my knives from start to finish, from raw steel and a block of wood to a finished blade including a leather sheath.
 The heart of the process, when a simple chunk of metal really becomes a blade is during the heat treat.
 It's a process our ancestors learned hundreds of years ago, and yet we are still learning how to refine it today.